AVG Antivirus Review 2023

 Last update

-AVG refers to their own antivirus product as "refreshingly simple", being able to provide solid cybersecurity to anyone.
-In the free antivirus market segment, AVG's software is one of the most popular.
+AVG refers to its antivirus software as "refreshingly simple", and capable of providing anyone with solid cybersecurity.
+In the free antivirus market segment, AVG's software is one of the most popular options.
 Our review below shows if it's deserving of such a good reputation.

 What Is AVG Antivirus?

-AVG Antivirus is an antivirus program produced by AVG Technologies, which since 2016 has been owned by Avast.
-Yes, the same Avast known for its eponymous antivirus program.
+AVG Antivirus* is an antivirus program produced by AVG Technologies, which has been owned by Avast since 2016.
+Yes, the same Avast that offers its own antivirus program.
 Even though both one-time competitors have now joined forces, they continue to offer different antivirus solutions.
-AVG's is available for Windows, macOS, Android, and iOS.
+AVG Antivirus is available for Windows, macOS, Android, and iOS.

 AVG Antivirus Review